apolloakora/devops-wiki/kubernetes/exposing-services.md

 Now you can use any one of these port-forward commands to expose the nginx webpage.

 ```
-kubectl port-forward pod/website-pod 7788:80
+kubectl port-forward pod/website-pod 7889:80
-kubectl port-forward service/website-service 7788:80
+kubectl port-forward service/website-service 7889:80
 ```

-Now go to this link [http://localhost:7788/] and you'll see the nginx welcome page.
+Now go to this link [http://localhost:7889/] and you'll see the nginx welcome page.

 ### When to use kubectl port-forward

 Only use this command during development or troubleshooting to look at the response given by a pod, deployment or service.
 As soon as you Ctrl-C the port-forward command the exposure vanishes.

+---

+# How to Use Ingress to Expose Services | Bare Metal Kubernetes

+Your bare metal kubernetes setup needs to expose services using the de-facto ingress pattern fronted by a load balancer.
+The basic steps to achieving this is to

+- deploy 2 or 3 cluster resident services
+- install the **nginx ingress controller**
+- install an external **nginx load balancer**
+- configure traffic flows from load balancer through the ingress controller to the services and back.

 ---